Ranand33/Vehicle-Traffic-Analysis/README.md

 # Vehicle-Traffic-Analysis
 ## Description
-I'm trying to build a comprehensive traffic analysis system using computer vision to detect vehicles, track movement, calculate speeds, and identify vehicle makes and models from video footage.
+I'm trying to build a comprehensive traffic analysis system to detect cars, track movement, calculate speeds, and identify vehicle makes and models from dashcam videos.
 Please suggest changes to improve the system.

 ## Features
 Vehicle Detection: YOLOv8-based detection of cars, trucks, buses, and motorcycles